content-left-bg.png

 • Read the medical forms or reports provided.

-• Get the athletes to perform vision or sport tests.
+• May get athletes to perform vision or sport tests.

-• Record and keep information on classification form.
+• Record and keep information on the classification form.

 • Take video or photographs if needed.